TACC/coe-332-sp23/docs/unit04/intro_to_flask.rst

 Run the Flask App
 -----------------

-There are two main ways of starting the Flask service.
-For now, we recommend you start the service using a unique port number.
-The ``-p 5000`` indicates that Flask is running on port 5000.
-You will need to use your own assigned port.
+There are a few options when starting the Flask app.
+For now, we recommend you start your Flask application using the `flask run` command, specifying the name of the python file (in our case `app.py`) using the `--app` option, and running in debug mode using the `--debug` flag.

 .. warning::